Signs You Need a New Atlanta IT Support Company For Your Business

 Hiring a quality managed service provider (MSP) to handle your company’s IT support in Atlanta is an investment that will lessen downtime, increase efficiency and take some of the pressure off yourself.
-But how do you know that your MSP or Atlanta IT company is doing good work if you don’t have a background in IT?
+But how do you know that your MSP or Atlanta IT support company is doing good work if you don’t have a background in IT?

 You have too much downtime.

 If your tech is not working, then neither is your staff.
 Downtime reduces productivity which will cost you time and money.
 It can be hard to measure the true cost of IT.
-You can’t really put a dollar amount on the benefits it brings, but there are ways to estimate the cost of downtime.
+You can’t really put a dollar amount on the benefits it brings.
+However, there are ways to estimate the cost of downtime.
 IT downtime costs businesses $1.55 million every year on average, according to a report from an Ireland based IT solutions company.

 You have outgrown your provider.